Artist Development Fellowships

 The OFA awards between 12 and 20 artist development fellowships annually to promising and/or accomplished student artists and creators who have an unusual opportunity for artistic growth and transformation.
 Fellowship applications are evaluated by the Council on the Arts, a standing committee of the Faculty of Arts and Sciences. more...

 The OFA funds approximately 100 arts projects annually that involve up to 2,500 undergraduates and some graduate students.
-These grants are awarded by the Council on the Arts and are given across artistic disciplines.
-They are intended to foster a broad and rich community of art making that involves students of all backgrounds and levels of accomplishment.
+This funding is determined by OFA staff in consult with the Council on the Arts and is given across artistic disciplines.
+Funding is intended to foster a broad and rich community of artmaking that involves students of all backgrounds and levels of accomplishment.
 Most projects occur extracurricularly, although an increasing number are connected to FAS coursework.

 This program supports projects across all arts disciplines, and their range is as varied as the student artists.
 Successful proposals might afford the student artist an opportunity to apprentice to a great artist or artistic company, to research and develop an unusually innovative idea, to finish a body of work, or to live and work in an environment that will feed the applicant’s creative development. more...